-Notes to the Financial Statements 31 December 2023
+Notes to the Financial Statements 31 December 2023 (expressed in United States dollars unless otherwise indicated)

 (b) Investment in Associates

 An entity that meets the IFRS 10 Consolidated Financial Statements definition of an investment entity is required to measure its investments at FVTPL in accordance with IFRS 9 Financial Instruments.
 This is because using fair value results in more relevant information than, for example, consolidation for subsidiaries or the use of the equity method for interests in associates or joint ventures.
 The Company has determined that its business model and operations are similar to that of an 'investment entity' as defined in IFRS 10.